You may have heard or read about visual testing before, but you may be unsure what it is and how it can help your ecommerce store.

 If we look deeper, visual testing does much more than that.
 It also makes sure that visual elements are not overlapping one another, causing them to be hidden or poorly visible.
 It is also to verify that the visual experience is consistent across all users.

-Visual testing is also done by verifying that the visual elements on a webpage appear correctly in terms of its size, color, brightness, contrast, density, texture, weight, shape and position in relation to the user viewport.
+Visual testing is also done by verifying that the visual elements on a webpage appear correctly in terms of its size, colour, brightness, contrast, density, texture, weight, shape and position in relation to the user viewport.

 However, it is important to note that visual testing is not merely about checking the UI.